Get,

 Things You Should Avoid After Having Sex

-You’re probably revelling in the postcoital flood of hormones that make you sleepy and relaxed in the moments immediately following sex.
+You are likely to feel relaxed and sleepy due to the hormones released after sex.
 Even if you’re tired, there are a few things you should not do right after sex to keep your body as healthy as possible.
-So let’s take a look at what not to do after sex:

-An after sex shower is good; however, jumping into a warm bath tub right after sex is not good.
+An after-sex shower is good; however, jumping into a warm bathtub right after sex is not good.
 As a response to sexual stimulation, the vagina opens a little more.
 But when you take a warm bath or shower just after that, you become more vulnerable to infections.

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)